-Please alert IMLS staff immediately if you have not received your access credentials, if any materials are missing, you cannot open them, or if you encounter any other issues.
+Please alert IMLS staff immediately if you have not received your access email, if any materials are missing, you cannot open them, or if you encounter any other issues.

-Upon receipt of the email, you should log into eGMS Reach, the system for application review and grants management used by IMLS.
+Upon receipt of the email, you should log into eGMS Reach.
 After you have completed the successful login, please ensure that you can access your reviewer materials.
 To do this, click on the "Go To Panel" button for your panel.
-Your panel will have a name that begins with "FY22\LB21."
+Your panel will have a name that begins with "FY23\LB21."

 My Panels

+Name

-Name Go to Panel RE-OLS-22-17883 FY22_LB21_RetDev_PR_1
+Go to Panel RE-OLS-22-17883 FY22_LB21_RetDev_PR_1

 The Panel section of eGMS Reach will provide you with the information you need to perform and submit your reviews.
 It begins with IMLS contact information for the panel, followed by your reviewer materials and then includes the applications you will be reviewing.

 Your review process consists of three main activities:

 - Preparing to begin peer review by reading available documentation

-- Quick Reference Guide
+- o Quick Reference Guide

 - Reviewer Handbook (this document)

 - Notice of Funding Opportunity

 - Confirming no Conflicts of Interest (you must check this box before accessing the proposals)

 - Reading and reviewing the applications